 Juliana Castro Varón

 I’m the Senior Design Editor of A.I.
 Initiatives at the New York Times, and the founder of the open source library and publishing studio Cita Press.
 I’ve received fellowships from Fulbright, Harvard and the Mellon Foundation.
+I also contribute cartoons to The New Yorker.

 Things I like: Good jokes, Times New Roman, memes, the literary line between poor memory and fiction, taking baths, rocks shaped as rocks, rocks shaped as UFOs, when my cat looks like a loaf of bread, crying at the movies, watching sunset.